Cognitive Development Programmes

 A broad-based curriculum comprising languages, humanities, sciences, mathematics and arts which provides a strong foundation for exploring interests and talent, and for further studies in the IBDP for the IP boys, and flexibility for IBDP or ‘A’ Level for the ‘O’ Level Programme boys.
-At upper secondary level, most students offer an 8 subject combinations.
+At the upper secondary level, most students offer an 8-subject combination.

 Level 2 Learning: Building Understanding of the World Through Inquiry & Nurturing a Sense of Wonder and Curiosity

 To inquire about the world or the self through a process guided by teachers.
 This process will get students to adopt lenses of the discipline in order to answer essential questions.
 As an example, this will give them opportunities to think and act like a scientist or historian.